 Proposed by: HEET

-Proposal Statement: It is good to be consistent with referring back to Chapter 21N.
+Proposal Statement: The purpose of the GSEP working group is to align the program with the Commonwealth’s net zero emissions mandates.
+It seems logical that the infrastructure installed must comply with those mandated emissions reductions.

-Supported by: LEAN/NCLC; Conservation Law Foundation; PowerOptions; Eversource (with clarification); National Grid (with clarification)
+Supported by: LEAN, NCLC; Conservation Law Foundation; PowerOptions; Eversource (with clarification); National Grid (with clarification)

 Statements in Support: